Women and the Koran

-Exceptionally, Allah, when recounting this encounter, acknowledges that men can, on rare occasions, be the aggressors and how you can tell.
+Exceptionally, God, when recounting this encounter, acknowledges that men can, on rare occasions, be the aggressors and describes how you can tell.

 12:26 He (Joseph) said: “She sought to seduce me.”
 And a member of her household bore witness: “If his shirt was torn from the front, then she is telling the truth and he is a liar.

 12:27 “But if his shirt is torn from behind, then she lies and he is one of the truthful.”